-The proposed action addressed in this Supplemental EA is Denver Water's proposal to raise Gross Dam by 131 feet to increase the maximum storage capacity of Gross Reservoir.
-The enlargement would allow Denver Water to store an additional

-77,000 acre-feet of water in the reservoir.
+Denver Water proposes to raise Gross Dam by 131 feet to increase the maximum storage capacity of Gross Reservoir.
+The enlargement would allow Denver Water to store an additional 77,000 acre-feet of water in the reservoir.
 The new maximum capacity would include an additional 72,000 acre-feet of water for which Denver Water has existing water rights, and a 5,000 acre-foot Environmental Pool that Denver Water would store for the Cities of Boulder and Lafayette.
 The expansion would require the FERC-licensed project boundary to be adjusted to add Forest Service land and private property acquired by Denver Water.
-Denver Water also proposes to remove lands owned by Denver Water and the Forest Service that are not needed for project purposes from the FERC project boundary.
+Denver Water also proposes to remove lands owned by Denver Water and the Forest Service that are not needed for project purposes.